marionbartl/affixed_words/README.md

 Repository to extract gender-exclusive words based on their affixes.

-As outlined in our paper _From Showgirls to Performers: Fine-tuning with Gender-inclusive Language for Bias Reduction in LLMs_, there are three rounds of extraction & verification.
+As outlined in our paper _From Showgirls to Performers: Fine-tuning with Gender-inclusive Language for Bias Reduction in LLMs_, there are three main rounds of extraction & verification.

 ## Round 1 - Word Extraction
 Use `word_extraction.ipynb` to extract words with gender-marking affixes from the 200M words OpenWebText corpus.